vivekam101/Python-BrushUp/README.md

 # Python-BrushUp
-Splitwise - Using python3 implement splitwise app
+1. Splitwise - Implementing splitwise app using some oops